p4ndev/p4ndev/README.md

 ## Summary

 I'm dedicated to creating outstanding user experiences and interfaces while leveraging best practices and reliable stacks to deliver clean and efficient solutions.
-Based on my proficiency in full stack development and background in architecture, I'm well-positioned to deliver comprehensive solutions that meet the unique needs of multiple type of problems.
+Based on my proficiency in full stack development and background in architecture, I'm well-positioned to deliver comprehensive solutions that meet the unique needs.

 ## Accomplishments